Are you in Financial Stage 2: Stabilizing?

 Goals for this Stage

 In this stage, you will establish a proven track record of being able to live day-to-day following your budget and overall financial plan.
 Create it, refine it, live by it.
 Once you are living your financial life by following your budget, you will be able to determine if your expenses are too high, if your income is too low, or both.
 This is your time to readjust your lifestyle to meet your goals.
 Take a hard look at all of your expenses.
-Read the prior post on negotiating your expenses to be lower.
+Read more on negotiating your expenses to be lower.
 No expense is off limits at this stage.
 If you are in this stage your lifestyle should be at a level where it is not excessive or lavish.
 Your budget at this stage should include a certain amount of entertainment/slush money, an amount that will cause you to actually follow the budget for the long term but not so high it’s lavish in correlation with your income and your projected time needed to pay off all consumer debt.

 To graduate to the next financial stage, you will need to be accomplishing more than just paying your minimum mandatory expenses.
 You should be saving for your financial independence fund and then pay off all consumer debt.
 In other words, you will no longer be living paycheck to paycheck and you will be on the path to increasing your personal net worth.